-An absolute classic for children’s birthdays and very easy to make, these Chilean Cocadas or Cookie Truffles with Dulce de leche and ground cookies are delicious.
-I like them the most when they are drier and with a delicious tea or coffee.
+These Chilean Cocadas or Cookie Truffles with Dulce de leche are an absolute classic for children’s birthdays and easy to make.
+I like them the most when they rest for a couple of days and are drier and delicious with tea or coffee.

-I leave you the more traditional version and an alternative with condensed milk and rolled in cocoa powder.
+I leave you the more traditional version in Chile and an alternative with condensed milk rolled in cocoa powder.

-Both versions can be rolled in colored beads, sheered coconut or cocoa powder, chocolate beads, etc. They are generally served on trays or plates as part of a birthday or Christmas, accompanied by other cookies and Easter bread.
+Both versions can be rolled in rainbow nonpareils, sheered coconut or cocoa powder, chocolate nonpareils, etc. In Chile, they are served on trays or plates as part of a birthday or Christmas, accompanied by other cookies and Pan de Pascua (Chilean fruitcake).

 - 450 grams Maria cookies or/and digestive cookies

 - 1/2 cup of unsweet shredded coconut

 - The food processor grinds the cookies very fine for about two minutes.
 You can also put the cookies in a bag and crush them with a rolling pin.

 - Grind the walnuts.
 Not as fine as crackers.